 The District entered into a lease agreement as lessee for financing the acquisition of a vehicle on February 6, 2017.
-The lease agreement qualifies as a capital lease for accounting purposes and has therefore been recorded at the present value of the future minimum lease payments as of the inception date.
+The lease agreement qualifies as a capital lease for accounting purposes.
+As of June 30, 2019, the obligation had been paid in full.